 Police vetting: All camp hosts are required to provide a police check.
 For New Zealand residents this will be done for you.
 For international visitors, you need to provide your own, and this is more easily obtained before you leave home.
-If you have had a police check done within three years of your host period, and can provide evidence, no further checks need to be obtained.

-Note: Once you're confirmed into a position, we'll be relying on you to proceed with the volunteer position.
+Once you're confirmed into a position, we'll be relying on you to proceed with the volunteer position.
 Volunteers cancelling at the last minute or not turning up makes it difficult to replace you.

 Pickup/meeting details: Volunteers who are accepted will meet the volunteer coordinator at the Havelock Office 13 Mahakipawa Road, or can get a ride to Havelock from Picton with the volunteer coordinator.